|

 - PIECE OF GINGERROOT, grated

-- 2 RED CHILLIES, chopped
+- 2 RED CHILIES, chopped

 - 1 TBSP SUGAR